tonsih/d0031n-schemahanterare/README.md

 # Schemahanterare (D0031N - Examination Assignment)

-This repository contains the code and resources for an LTU project developed as part of the course: "D0027E - Interaction Design & Software Programming".
+This repository contains the code and resources for an LTU project developed as part of the course: "D0031N - Enterprise Architecture using SOA".
 The project includes a web application that automates LTU's course scheduling by functioning as an intermediary between TimeEdit and Canvas.
 The web application enables course coordinators to directly register courses and provides functionalities to modify, add, or remove course details retrieved from